Internationalization

 What this primitive does NOT translate (yet)

-WithI18n gives your handler code the capability — app.T(ctx, key) works the moment middleware attaches a locale.
-Most of the
+WithI18n gives your handler code the capability — app.T(ctx, key) works the moment middleware attaches a locale, and the

 • Entity field labelsentity.EntityConfig has no LabelKey